 Dr. Shi has been mentoring graduate and undergraduate students to help them achieve excellence in academic work and become successful engineers and scientists.
 She plans to continue making additional contributions by enhancing more participation of underrepresented groups from the UC San Diego communities.
-She will teach core undergraduate and graduate courses in the Department of Bioengineering at the UC San Diego Jacobs School of Engineering.
+She has been teaching core undergraduate and graduate courses in the Shu Chien-Gene Lay Department of Bioengineering at the UC San Diego Jacobs School of Engineering.